PeekMed

-As an orthopedic trauma surgeon, you might be surprised, but it’s possible to make further use of medical imaging when planning for a trauma treatment or a simple bone reduction.
+As an orthopedic trauma surgeon, you might be surprised at how much further medical imaging can be utilized, especially when planning for diaphyseal fractures or simple bone reductions.
 How?

-Beyond that, it’s possible to access not only the cutting tool for trauma bone reduction but an extensive templating database.
+In addition, you can access not only specialized cutting tools for trauma bone reduction but also a vast templating database.

-While this is true for several different procedures, in this article we will be focusing on how to perform a diaphyseal shaft fracture.
+While these tools apply to many procedures, in this article, we will focus on how to perform a diaphyseal shaft fracture.

 What do you need to know about a diaphyseal fracture